feichai0017/QuillSQL/docs/buffer_pool.md

 -   **Sharded LRU-K Replacer**: The replacer is partitioned into multiple shards, each with its own lock.
 Accesses are distributed across shards based on `PageId`, significantly reducing lock contention on hot paths like `record_access` and `evict`.
 -   **TinyLFU Admission Filter (Optional)**: An approximate frequency-based filter that helps protect the buffer pool from pollution caused by large, one-time scans.
 It estimates the access frequency of incoming pages and may deny admission to "cold" pages, forcing them to be used without being cached.
--   **Background Cleaner (Optional)**: A dedicated thread that periodically scans the buffer pool for dirty pages and schedules them for flushing.
-This helps to smooth out write I/O, reducing latency spikes during eviction or shutdown.
-It is enabled via the `QUILL_BPM_CLEANER=1` environment variable.
+-   **Sequential Scan Ring Buffer (Bypass)**: For full sequential scans that would otherwise thrash the cache, the iterator switches to a direct I/O ring (`DirectRingBuffer`).
+It reads and decodes pages through the DiskScheduler with a small in-memory window (readahead), and does not admit these pages into the main buffer pool.
+This significantly reduces cache pollution for large scans.
+Control via: `QUILL_STREAM_SCAN` (1/0), `QUILL_STREAM_THRESHOLD` (default ≈ BUFFER_POOL_SIZE/4 frames), `QUILL_STREAM_READAHEAD` (default 2 pages), and per-query planner hint `QUILL_STREAM_HINT`.
--   **Prefetch API**: The `prefetch_page` method allows other components (like the B+Tree iterator) to hint that a page will be needed soon.
-The BPM will try to load it into the buffer pool ahead of time, improving performance for predictable access patterns like range scans.
+-   **Prefetch API**: The `prefetch_page` method allows components (e.g., B+Tree iterator) to warm the cache opportunistically for predictable patterns such as short range scans.
+-   **Flush-on-evict & explicit flush**: There is no background cleaner thread.
+Dirty pages are flushed when a victim is chosen, and the engine can call `flush_all_pages()` to guarantee durability or visibility to direct I/O paths.

 ## 4. Benchmarking and Performance Tuning